psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 The correspondent then suggests an explanation behind the term _"Solod"_:

-> The lines, I think, will throw some light on the Corwen custom; and I would suggest that " Solod " is a corruption of soul with the Welsh termination- *od*=*Soul-od*.
+> The lines, I think, will throw some light on the Corwen custom; and I would suggest that "Solod" is a corruption of soul with the Welsh termination- *od*=*Soul-od*.
 Mr Owen does not know whether the custom still survives at Corwen.
 But he mentioned that apples, bread and cheese, or any other articles, of diet, were given at those houses where cake had not been prepared, or had been distributed.
 The supplicatory doggerel at Corwen was much shorter than the English one: —
 >
 > Dydd da i chwi heddyw,
 > Welwch chwi 'n dda ga' i dipyn bach o fwyd cenedl y meirw ?—Amen.
 >
-> " *Cenedl* y meirw " they said; whatever that may mean.
-May it not be a corruption of " Dy' gwyl y Meirw?"
+> "*Cenedl* y meirw" they said; whatever that may mean.
+May it not be a corruption of "Dy' gwyl y Meirw?"

 The quotation from *The Leisure Hour* is actually just a fragment from a longer article in the edition of November 11th 1876, [Vol 25 Iss 1298](https://archive.org/details/sim_leisure-hour-an-illustrated-magazine-for-home-reading_1876-11-11_25_1298/page/730/mode/2up?q=soul+cake), p730, of which the following is also an extract: